 - Placement of the dental implants.

 Whether and when you receive these treatments will depend on your needs.
 For example, some patients lack the bone tissue to support implants and require extensive grafts that will need time to heal.
 However, in many cases, AOS doctors can extract teeth, add grafts, and place dental implants in a single visit.
-The majority of these procedures can be performed at our Peoria, Galesburg, and Macomb locations.
+The majority of these procedures can be performed at our Peoria and Galesburg locations.

 Before you receive dental implants, AOS will use 3D modeling to plan their placement.
 Your doctor will duplicate the model’s position, depth, and other features in the surgery.
 This precision leads to longer-lasting, more natural-looking outcomes.

 During the procedure to place your dental implants: